robinstechprojects/Butler-Robin/README.md

   - !dice -> generates a Number from 1 to 6
   - !coinflip -> Makes a Coinflip
+  - !rapsong -> suggests you a rap song
+  - !rocksong -> suggests you a rock song
+  - !metalsong -> suggests you a metal song
+  - !wisdom -> The Bot will tell you some Words of Wisdom
   - Bot can Answer in German or English.